AugustoL/quick-wallet/README.md

   - `feeToken` The token used for the fee, use the wallet address for ETH.
   - `feeValue` The amount to be payed as fee in wei.
   - `beforeTime` timetstamp of the time limit for this TX to be executed.

 The TX data is sent encoded to the QuickWallet contract, this can be done by using web3.eth.abi.encodeParameters.

 - QuickWallet TX signature:
-  - `address` The address of teh wallet to be used.
+  - `address` The address of the wallet to be used.
   - `bytes` The encoded tx data.
-  - `uint256` The tx count of the wallet also knowed as nonce or transaction count.
+  - `uint256` The tx count of the wallet also known as nonce or transaction count.

 The message signed is a hash in keccak256 of the three variables showed above, wallet address, data and tx count.